Artificial Intelligence and law

 developed with Giovanni

-A formal model of adjudication dialogues and an application of this model in a case study; and
+A formal model of adjudication dialogues and an application of this model in a case study.

-Formal modelling of burdens of proof, with Giovanni Sartor, applying our argumentation logic in the context of my work on dialogue models of legal procedure; see e.g. our
+- Formal modelling of burdens of proof, with Giovanni Sartor, applying argumentation logics in the context of dialogue models of legal procedure; see e.g. our

 - Legal reasoning about evidence.
 See, for example, two articles in Law, Probability & Risk